NikhilDhiman/cs5661-dsproject-Early-Skin-Cancer-Detection-Bringing-Dermatology-to-Everyone/data/DataCardsExtendedTemplate.md

 ## Provenance
 ### Collection
+- **Method:** Collected using Canfield Vectra WB360 3D Total Body Photography system.
+- **AI-assisted lesion detection** was used to crop and isolate skin lesion areas.
 #### Method(s) Used
 <!-- scope: telescope -->
 <!-- info: Select **all applicable** methods used to collect data: -->